georgecatalin/Certificates-from-Online-Courses/README.md

 * Coursera https://www.coursera.org/ ,
 * Alison https://alison.com/ ,
 * others

-to  improve my skills and gain the new ones I deemed useful.
+This is the manner I used to  improve my skills and gain the new ones I deemed useful.

 ## “Learning is a Lifelong Process”
 “We now accept the fact that learning is a lifelong process of keeping abreast of change.
 And the most pressing task is to teach people how to learn.” -  Peter Drucker